midzer/beerbase/content/breweries/deschutes-brewery/black-butte-porter.md

 ---
 Towering high above Central Oregon, jetting into clear blue skies, Black Butte can be seen for miles.
 From its base flows the legendary Metolius River--with its source hidden deep beneath ancient lava flows.

-Black Butte Porter, crafted from chocolate and crystal malts, is Deschutes Breweryâ€™s flagship brand.
+Black Butte Porter, crafted from chocolate and crystal malts, is Deschutes Brewery’s flagship brand.
 With a rich and distinctive flavor, this porter has enjoyed a loyal and passionate following since its first pint in 1988.